-Both the Reporting Party and Responding Party are allowed to be accompanied by an advisor of their choice during the proceedings, and will be informed of the final outcome of any campus disciplinary hearing.
+Both the Reporting Individual and Responding Student are allowed to be accompanied by an advisor during the proceedings and will be informed of the final outcome of any campus disciplinary hearing.
 The standard of evidence used in a student conduct hearing is "Preponderance of the Information."
-Preponderance of the information means that the information, as a whole, shows that the fact sought to be proved is more probable than not.
-Students found responsible for violations of sexual misconduct will be sanctioned according to the options outlined in the Student Conduct Code.
-This can include suspension, dismissal, or expulsion from the University.
-University student conduct proceedings may be held in instances involving sexual misconduct even when formal state charges are not brought.
-Complete information on the University student conduct process can be found in the Student Conduct Code Handbook.
+Preponderance of the information means that the information, as a whole, demonstrates it is more likely than not that the fact sought to be proved is true.
+Students found responsible for violations of sexual misconduct will be assigned an outcome according to the options outlined in the Student Conduct Code.
+This can include, but is not limited to disciplinary probation, suspension, or expulsion from the University.
+University student conduct proceedings may be held in instances involving sexual misconduct even when criminal charges are not filed.
+Complete information on the University student conduct process can be found in the Student Conduct Code.